dart-archive/oauth2/README.md

   // Redirect the resource owner to the authorization URL.
 Once the resource
   // owner has authorized, they'll be redirected to `redirectUrl` with an
   // authorization code.
+The `redirect` should cause the browser to redirect to
+  // another URL which should also have a listener.
   //
-  // `redirect` is an imaginary function that redirects the resource
+  // `redirect` and `listen` are not shown implemented here.
+See below for the
-  // owner's browser.
+  // details.
   await redirect(authorizationUrl);

-  // Another imaginary function that listens for a request to `redirectUrl`. var responseUrl = await listen(redirectUrl);
+  var responseUrl = await listen(redirectUrl);

   // Once the user is redirected to `redirectUrl`, pass the query parameters to